A READING EXPERIENCE

 All rights reserved.
 No part of this serial may be reproduced in any form without the permission in writing from the author.

 Pushing the heavy door inwards, the familiar creaking reaches my ears.
 The waft of freshly baked scones greets me drawing me inwards as I close the door behind me.
 Jenny has been busy in the kitchen, the delights, I will savour later.
-Something is different this morning.
-There is a familiarity about the scene before my eyes.
+But something is different this morning.
+There is a sense of knowing the scene before my eyes, yet it feels oddly strange.
 This old castle has been my home for as long as I can remember.
 What had my father been thinking when he decided to buy this old tower castle on the west coast of Ireland?
 My father was a romantic and his dream became the torment that eventually destroyed him.

 The familiar sound of that light footstep from upstairs reaches my ear.
 Jenny is busy in her study, designing a new range of summer dresses which she sells in her local boutique.
 A smile reaches my lips on thinking of her.
 I am feeling nostalgia this morning but the thoughts overpower me.
 Jenny McCarthy was the first person I met on joining the local primary school.
 When everyone else would laugh and mock my strange accent, Jenny just smiled and said you will soon not be a stranger here.
 It was like I had fallen in love with her from that moment.
 I was always by her side like her knight but she never needed any protection.